Tampa Bay Buccaneers vs. Buffalo Bills NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Buccaneers stats and trends

-- Tampa Bay has six wins against the spread in 12 games this year.
+- Tampa Bay has played 12 games, with six wins against the spread.

-- This season, the Buccaneers have an against the spread record of 5-5 in their 10 games as a favorite of 3.5 points or more.
+- So far this season, the Buccaneers have been installed as favorites by a 3.5-point margin or more 10 times and are 5-5 ATS in those games.

-- Tampa Bay has hit the over in 50% of its opportunities this year (six times in 12 games with a set point total).
+- Tampa Bay has gone over the point total in 50% of its opportunities this year (six times over 12 games with a set point total).

-- When Tampa Bay scores more than 16.3 points, it is 6-6 against the spread and 9-3 overall.
+- Tampa Bay is 6-6 against the spread and 9-3 overall this season when the team scores more than 16.3 points.

 - Tampa Bay is 6-6 against the spread and 9-3 overall when the team piles up over 272.3 yards.